bencam/nuevo-mexico/README.md

 This will create an SQLite database in the working directory called nuevomexico.db.

     Note: the repository includes a file called database_setup_postgres.py.
 Use this file for creating a PostgeSQL database.
 If using PostgreSQL, either (a) the name of the database_setup_postgres.py file will need to be changed to database_setup.py (and therefore the original database_setup.py file will need to be renamed, moved to another directory, or deleted) or (b) the import lines for the database_setup file in application.py and populator.py will need to be changed to database_setup_postgres.

+    Replace line 38 in application.py, line 85 in database_setup_postgres.py, and line 7 in populator.py with the following:

+    engine = create_engine('postgresql://catalog:INSERT_PASSWORD_FOR_DATABASE_HERE@localhost/catalog')

 Next, populate the database by running the populator.py file.